rmzNadir/shipment-service-selector/.github/pull_request_template.md

 # Description

+-

 # How to test this functionality?

+-

-# This PR includes unit tests?
+# Does this PR include unit tests:

 - [ ] Yes
 - [ ] No: __Say why__